tissla/opforjellyfin/README.md

 Windows:

-1. Download the .exe file
+1. Download the .exe file.

-2. Run the file in Powershell or Windows Terminal `.\opfor.exe --help`
+2. Run the file in Powershell or Windows Terminal with `.\opfor.exe --help` to get started.

 A terminal that supports unicode-characters is heavily recommended for best experience.